 Jacqueline has worn several hats through the years.
 She is a former science scholar, restauranteur, teacher, sales and marketing consultant, and copywriter, and an editor, anthologist, and author.
 Above all, she is a mum.

 Jacqueline would like to see more books where ALL people could read about main characters like themselves.
 Her first book is the highly acclaimed THE NEW FILIPINO KITCHEN: Stories and Recipes from around the Globe.
-A follow on is forthcoming in 2022.
+A follow on is forthcoming in 2023.
+She is also a picture book writer represented by Sera Rivers at Martin Literary & Media Management.

 Jacqueline’s writing appears in anthologies, such as Chicken Soup for the Soul: Find Your Inner Strength.
 Her short memoir, “Good for One”, won the short memoir writing competition at WomensMemoirs.com and was published in the anthology Tales of Our Lives: Fork in the Road.
 The book won awards for anthologies at the New England, Los Angeles, and Great NorthWest Book Festivals.
 Her work also appears on global media sites, such as Huffington Post and Epicurious.